Organized crime in London, Ontario: London conflict

 In early 2012, tensions arose between the Hells Angels and the FU Crew, a local street gang, and before long, the groups would clash in London, Ontario.
 After years of remaining out of the headlines for the most part, the FU Crew began to gain notoriety in the 2010s, when war broke out between them and the London chapter of the Hells Angels.
 The FU Crew was backed by the London chapter of the Outlaws Motorcycle Club; this was in many ways a continuation of hostilities between the two clubs.
 It resulted in the deaths of several individuals, and the arson of several biker and gang-owned businesses and vehicles, with some of the bikers fleeing town temporarily.

 The dispute first flared up when a tattoo parlor associated with the Outlaws motorcycle club was set ablaze on the morning of January 7, 2012.
 During this period, the Hells Angels had begun to lean on the FU Crew to operate for them in London.
 When this was refused, a vehicle belonging to the leader of the street gang (who had connections with the Outlaws) was burned.
 Tensions continued with two separate fires at a massage parlour and a strip club, and then the shooting on January 11 of two people associated with the Hells Angels.
 On the same day, a massage parlor in St. Thomas, Ontario was burned down.
 Two more tattoo parlors were also threatened, and some Hells Angels pulled back to regain their footing.
 The conflict would eventually deescalate with a presumed peace being declared.

 Events by year

 1882

 In 1882.
 London members of the Ku Klux Klan were responsible for the burning of an African-American residence on Wellington Street belonging to the Harrison family.
-The Harrison's had fled slavery in the United States and were facing racism for settling in London, so much so that they had planned to move to Windsor two days before the fire was set.
+The Harrisons had fled slavery in the United States and were facing racism for settling in London, so much so that they had planned to move to Windsor two days before the fire was set.